albar965/littlenavmap-manual/src/en/START.rst

 - :doc:`INTRO`
 - :doc:`TUTORIALS`

-See also :doc:`FLIGHTPLANCENTER` for general information about aircraft centering while flying since this function might look confusing for new users.
+See also :doc:`AIRCRAFTCENTER` for general information about centering the aircraft during flight, as this feature can be confusing to new users.

 .. tip::